|

 seeds till dark.
 Add spice mixture, salt and pepper; fry until oil starts to

-fully coated with spices.
-Add chopped scallions and stir for a minute or
+spices.
+Add chopped scallions and stir for a minute or so.
+Serve

 Lamb Sukuti